 - Consider any inconsistencies and look for gaps in employment and reasons given for them - Explore all potential concerns - Once we have shortlisted candidates, we will ask shortlisted candidates to: - Complete a self-declaration of their criminal record or any information that would make them unsuitable to work with children, so that they can share relevant information and discuss it at interview stage.
-The information we will ask for includes: - o If they have a criminal history - Whether they are included on the barred list - Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - Any relevant overseas information - Sign a declaration confirming the information they have provided is true
+The information we will ask for includes: - If they have a criminal history - Whether they are included on the barred list - Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - Any relevant overseas information - Sign a declaration confirming the information they have provided is true

-We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online and candidates will be informed that this check may happen.
+We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.